nf-core/differentialabundance/docs/usage.md

 - PROGENy – pathway-responsive gene signatures (pathways) [PROGENy](https://saezlab.github.io/progeny/)

-If you want to see the full list of available methods and functions, refer to the functions's [official guide](https://decoupler-py.readthedocs.io/en/latest/notebooks/benchmark.html#Multiple-networks).
+If you want to see the full list of available methods and functions, refer to the function's [official guide](https://decoupler-py.readthedocs.io/en/latest/notebooks/benchmark.html#Multiple-networks).

 **Note**: Then resources mentioned above are provided only for human or mouse datasets.
 Please ensure your organism is compatible before enabling this module or provide a custom, species-specific dataset.